chobbledotcom/vegan-prestwich/place/saffron-express.md

   - "Sunday: 5–11pm"
 votes: 2
 ---

+[March 2025:](https://www.facebook.com/groups/veganprestwich/posts/2432426203801448/) "A vegan free option menu has been added onto Saffron Express menu online - Just Eat & Uber Eats!
+Guys check it out and share for the vegan community, great dishes to choose from and Vegan Meal Deals on there as well.
+They will also try their best to accommodate new vegan dishes to suit your needs 🌱 please share!"

+"That's great news.
+I've had stuff from them before that they've made vegan"

+"I love their korma!
+And their daal!
+Gutted I moved out the area, but I'll always pop I'm if I'm around.
+Try em, you won't be disappointed"

 [September 2023:](https://www.facebook.com/groups/veganprestwich/posts/1995410127503060) "Saffron Express has plenty of vegan options, and I'm in love with their korma"